PyRepair/maniple/training-data/summarize-experiment/luigi/24/prompt_response_response_3.md

-After analyzing the test case and the buggy function, it is apparent that the bug occurs in the `_dict_arg` function due to the incorrect quoting of the key-value pairs in the dictionary when generating the command list.

-The bug occurs because in the `_dict_arg` function, the key-value pairs from the input dictionary are being added to the command list without proper quoting, which leads to the assertion error when comparing the actual and expected arguments.
+The issue with the `_dict_arg` function is that when adding the key-value pairs from the input dictionary to the `command` list, it's not handling the formatting of the values correctly.
+The resulting command list does not maintain the correct formatting for key-value pairs, leading to a discrepancy in the output when compared with the expected command list in the test cases.

-To fix this bug, the `_dict_arg` function should format the key-value pairs with correct quoting before adding them to the command list.
-This can be achieved by using double quotes around the formatted key-value pairs.
+To fix this bug, the `_dict_arg` function can be modified to properly format the key-value pairs before adding them to the `command` list.
+This involves ensuring that the values are enclosed in double quotes and separated by an equals sign.

-Here is the corrected code for the `_dict_arg` function:
+Here's the corrected version of the `_dict_arg` function:

 ```python
 def _dict_arg(self, name, value):